fardog/secureoperator/README.md

 * Cloudflare returns JSON which is not properly escaped for `TXT` records, and will fail decoding by the Go JSON parser.
 It's not been investigated if their invalid JSON is intentional or a bug, but work will be needed.
-* Cloudflare requires a Content-Type parameter to be present in the URL, which must be provided in the CLI
+* Requests require a Content-Type parameter to be present in the URL, which must be provided in the CLI.
+* Not heavily tested, as the Google provider is.

+For a production environment, the Google provider (default) is your best option today.
+If you're brave, please test Cloudflare and [report any issues][issues]!

 ## Security

 Note that while DNS requests are made over HTTPS, this does not imply "secure";
 consider the following:

-* You must trust Google with your requests, see
+* You must trust the upstream provider with your requests; for your chosen provider, see:
-  [their privacy statement][googlednspriv] for further details.
+  * [Google's Privacy Policy][googlednspriv]
+  * [Cloudflare's Privacy Policy][cloudflarednspriv]
 * The lookup for the Google DNS endpoint must happen in _some_ regard, although how this is handled is up to you:
     * The system DNS resolver is used to look up the endpoint (default)